tgmg/guild-game/README.md

-# The Guild Master Game (GMG)
+# The Guild Management Game (GMG)

-Game where the player are the guild master (manager) and lead an legion of heroes (workers) to deafead your enemies and be the strongest guild in server
+Game where the player are the guild manager and lead an legion of heroes (workers) to deafead your enemies and be the strongest guild in server

 ## About the software